lars-frogner/makemake.py/README.md

 ## Usage
 You can run *makemake.py* without any arguments to get usage instructions in a compact format.
 Here is a more in-depth description.
 #### Arguments
 The arguments to *makemake.py* are the names of the files you want to create a makefile for.
 The arguments are separated by spaces, and any arguments containing spaces must be surrounded with double quotes.
-The files can either be ordinary source code files (e. g. `.c` or `.f90`), header files (`.h`) that get included in the code or library files (`.a` or `.so`) that are used (C only).
+The files can either be ordinary source code files (e. g. `.c` or `.f90`), header files (`.h`) that get included in the code or library files (`.a` or `.so`) that are used.

 For files residing in the current working directory, only the name of the file needs to be specified.
 For files lying in a different folder, the absolute path (starting with `/`) or relative path (starting with `./`) must be added in front of the filename.